 Main menu (Windows and Linux only)

-You can bring back the full menu: go to Show main menu in separate toolbar option.
+You can display the main menu as a separate toolbar: go to Show main menu in a separate toolbar option.
 Alternatively, go to and enable Main Menu as Separate Toolbar.and enable the

-The widget shows the current project's name, allows switching between recent projects, creating new projects, and opening the existing ones.
+The widget shows the current database's name, allows switching between recent databases, creating new databases, and opening existing ones.

-The widget allows you to start run/debug configurations, select other configurations to run, change the mode for the current configuration (run or debug), and edit or delete the current configuration.
+The widget allows you to start run/debug configurations, select other configurations to run, and change the mode for the current configuration (run or debug).
+You can edit, pin, or delete configurations using this widget.

-Tool windows have a new layout and behaviour:
+Tool windows have a new layout and behavior:

 The combined tool window bar is located at the top and holds all the icons.
 The icons are big for easier visual navigation and a cleaner look.
 You can opt for smaller icons in the compact mode.
 To see a tool window's name, hover over its icon for a tooltip.

 Tabs use more space and a bigger font for better legibility.